johnPertoft/llm-inference-benchmark/README.md

 ### Text Generation Inference
 - [x] Don't even have to build the image ourselves :sunglasses:
 - [ ] Try quantization options
-- [ ] Continuous/in-flight batching
+- [x] Continuous/in-flight batching.
+On by default I think?